inexorgame-obsolete/wiki-mirror/Build.md

     * only version 15 is _supported or you are required to rebuild the precompiled dependencies yourself_
     * requires Windows 7 SP1 or newer
  * **OR as an alternative:** Code::Blocks
-   * please [download here](http://www.codeblocks.org/downloads/26) the latest release, with the `TDM-GCC` addition
+   * Please [download here](http://www.codeblocks.org/downloads/26) the latest release, with the `TDM-GCC` addition

 * Download and install [CMake](http://www.cmake.org/download/)
-   * cmake will generate your project files
+   * CMake will generate your project files

 * Download and install git
    * Use one of the following tools if you don't already have git: